Text or email pics for a more accurate quote.

 We send a check out within 24 hours of receiving your package.
 We reimburse $11.00 for every USPS medium flat rate box over 40lbs.
 We don't send a 1099!

-3. Package securely, put name and address in box and note price quoted. (watch the video!)
+3. PACKAGE securely, put the name and address inbox, and note the price quoted. (watch the video below!)

 We pay competitive prices and pay IMMEDIATELY upon receipt and material/weight verification.

 We reimburse $11 of priority mail cost on packages over 40 pounds.

 Tungsten Carbide cutting tools, introduced to metal cutting in the 1930s and 1940s have become and have remained the predominant material for metal cutting.
 Though it has always been possible to reclaim the tungsten it was not always a popular practice.
 Reclamation of carbide and scrap carbide has become more and more popular.
 Today approximately 40% of new material is produced from reclaimed scrap carbide.
 Scrap carbides in all forms are recyclable.
 The most popular scrap carbide is in the form used in the metalworking manufacturing process.
 Scrap carbide inserts and scrap carbide round tools; drills, end mills, etc provide the largest percentage of reclaimable material.
 Scrap carbide from the woodworking industry also provides a portion in the form of saw tips, planner knives, and molding/shaper cutters.
 The primary metals industry also uses carbide in the form of rolls, slitter knives, dies, and wear parts in other metal forming functions.
 Scrap carbide will continue to be a growing source for new carbide.